 - Dressings are to be kept clean and dry.
 A small amount of clear drainage or bleeding may take place.
-When this is happening, the dressing should be changed daily. - You may get the incision wet when showering five days after surgery.
-The shower should be brief (five minutes or so) and the wound patted dry with a clean towel. - If you have staples or stitches, they are usually removed two weeks after surgery - If purulent material (thick white or greenish in color) is coming from the wound, or the wound is quite red on the edges, or you are having a temperature of 101.5 or higher, you should call my office and talk to me or the doctor on call.
+When this is happening, the dressing should be changed daily. - You may get the incision wet when showering three days after surgery.
+The shower should be brief (five minutes or so) and the wound patted dry with a clean towel. - Staples or stitches are usually removed 10-14 days after surgery. - If purulent material (thick white or greenish in color) is coming from the wound, or the wound is quite red on the edges, or you are having a temperature of 101 or higher, you should report these symptoms to your surgeon or orthopedist on call.